 Registration of Persons

-The table below sets out the standard processing time at counter and due day for issue that the Department aims to achieve.
+The table below sets out the standard processing time at counter and due days for issue that the Department aims to achieve.

 Service Type

-Standard Processing Time at counter (Min)
+Standard Processing Time at Counter (Min)

 Due Day for Issue